 Whether you are presenting, volunteering, or attending the conference, CompCon introduces you to academic conferences, which you might participate in during your college career.
 Most undergraduate and graduate students graduate with one conference under their belt, and academic institutions and job fields look highly on this achievement.
 Imagine what they would think if you attended two conferences!
 Let CompCon be your first conference and prepare you for the conference life.
 Below, we have a sample CV/résumé line for you, so add it to your CV or résumé after you present, attend, or volunteer at the conference.
 You can also use the examples listed here.

 CompCon 2017.
 Panel Title or Work Title.
 University of West Florida, November 2017.

 What do I need to do as a volunteer?

 If you are volunteering at CompCon, you will need to be in touch with the conference organizers.
 After submitting your Volunteer Interest form, we will be contacting you through email to set confirm times and responsibilities.
 When you arrive at CompCon to volunteer, sign in at the registration desk, and we will assign you a task.

 Title of Session: Shoveling Sand in Order to Build Castles: The Importance of Process in Writing

 Writing is a process.
 Some texts and programs suggest four steps; others, five or even six.
 The names of the steps may vary, but all are important in this wonderfully creative and recursive process.
 Just like when first learning to build sand castles, writers need mentors for guidance and tools and supplies that can enhance their work.
 In her role as the Director of the Emerald Coast National Writing Project at UWF, Dr. James will draw parallels between the process of writing and that of building sandcastles.

-Register to Present
+Register to Present or Attend